a-rutnam/condiment-store-adyen/README.md

 - http://localhost:5000/admin to view logs of previous transactions

 To see a successful payment
-1. Select AUD as currency
+1. Select AUD as currency and click submit - the dropin component will load.
 2. Use sample payment details in either mastercard or Poli

 To see an unsuccessful payment
-1. Select NL as currency
+1. Select NL as currency and click submit - the dropin component will load.
 2. Use sample payment details in either mastercard or Poli